-- additional mobile equipment necessary to meet Project increased ROM coal production will be low noise emission standard, including up to 16 new CAT 785XQ haul trucks and attenuation of other new plant items (i.e. excavator, drill and grader); - the use of two existing CAT 789 haul trucks will be restricted to daytime operations only; - XQ D10 dozers (rather than D10 dozers) will be used in the northern extent of the Clareval North West open pit and waste rock emplacement; - only one unattenuated D10 dozer will be used on-site; - waste rock placement and associated XQ D10 dozer on the waste rock emplacement during evening and night operations will be restricted to relative level 90 metres (m) or lower during certain Project years; - in-pit potentially acid forming waste rock placement and associated XQ D10 dozer in the Weismantel Extension open pit will be restricted to relative level 80 m or lower during certain Project years; - in-pit waste rock placement in the Clareval North West open pit during evening and night operations will be restricted to relative level 100 m or lower during certain Project years; - excavators and associated XQ D10 dozers in the northern extent of the Clareval North West open pit will be restricted to lower elevations during evening and night-time; and - the height of the waste rock emplacement will be restricted to relative level 110 m.
+- mobile equipment necessary to meet Project ROM coal production will be low noise emission standard, including up to 16 CAT 785XQ haul trucks and attenuation of other plant items (i.e. excavator, drill and grader); - the use of two existing CAT 789 haul trucks will be restricted to daytime operations only; - XQ D10 dozers (rather than D10 dozers) will be used in the northern extent of the Clareval North West open pit and waste rock emplacement; - only two unattenuated D10 dozer will be used on site; - (deleted) - (deleted) - (deleted) - (deleted) - the height of the waste rock emplacement will be restricted to relative level 135 m.